What is the PIM initiative?

 Check out our video briefings below, which provide an overview on PIM, where we have come, and what we are working to achieve.

-Click above, to watch our most recent video explaining PIM (from mid-2016) by Kathrine Starup, Global Protection Advisor, DRC and Kimberly Roberson, Chief of Section, Field Information Coordination and Support Section, UNHCR.
+Click above, to watch a video explaining PIM (from mid-2016) by Kathrine Starup, Global Protection Advisor, DRC and Kimberly Roberson, Chief of Section, Field Information Coordination and Support Section, UNHCR.

 Click above to watch our first video by Kathrine and Kimberly explaining PIM, from early 2016.